 The Thief’s Mentality is for people who hate to read books.
-We hated reading books for a chunk of our life, especially the assigned reading books our English teachers crammed down our throats in high school.
-We tried to love them, because he told us that these books were beloved classics enjoyed by millions of people for hundreds of years, but we couldn’t block out the “Get to the point!” voice screaming in our head when we read them.
-We looked forward to his summations the next day, because they were so entertaining and informative that it prompted us to ask him, “Why didn’t the author just write that?”
+Most of us hated reading books for a chunk of our life, especially those our English teachers crammed down our throats in high school.
+We tried to love them, because he told us that these books were beloved classics enjoyed by millions of people for hundreds of years, but we couldn’t block out the “Get to the point!” voice screaming in our head.
+We looked forward to our teacher’s summations the next day, because they were so entertaining and informative that it prompted us to ask him, “Why didn’t the author just write that?”
 The teacher informed us that we probably didn’t have the attention span necessary to bring their complex structures together.
 “That’s probably true,” we acknowledged, “but isn’t it the author’s job to entertain me?”

 I never took her up on the challenge she posed, because I didn’t want to know if she could match my weeks of reading in a little over an hour.
 This led to another thought that chased me into adulthood, if her abilities to speedread were as accomplished as she suggested, and she could teach me things about books I carefully read, how much of my life did I waste reading that I could’ve spent being more active?

 Another note to add on this subject is that most of us remember an era when network censors were more stringent, and those network censors defined an era.
 Back then, their edicts seemed so silly.
 We often said things such as, “Rambo can mow down an entire militia poised against him, but SNL has to fire a guy who accidentally drops an ‘F’ bomb on air?
-We talked about freedom of speech, and we tried to twist the First Amendment in a way that suggested some words are obscenities, but they are not necessarily obscene.
-We thought the country needed to loosen the restrictions on these artists.
-We said we all needed to follow the European model.
+We need to loosen the restrictions on these artists.
+We need to follow the European model.
 People cuss on TV in those countries, and no one is harmed by it.”
 Now that these restrictions are essentially gone and actors can pretty much say whatever they want, some of us miss them.
 Morality plays an undeniable role, as we cringe when we hear ‘F’ bombs and ‘S’ words on non-subscriber cable stations, but it’s more than that for some of us.
 Some of us enjoyed the wink and nod creative ways in which scriptwriters dodged network censors, because we said, “They have to do it that way.”
 We didn’t know it at the time, of course, but looking back, we now recognize how creative those writers had to be to comply with the Broadcast Standards and Practices.
 What was also not so obvious at the time was how much material we all had regarding those silly standards and practices.
-When the higher ups considered something naughty, their edicts made obscene jokes and innuendos naughtier, more humorous, risqué, and more entertaining.
-As a product of that era, I found some of the efforts to find a way around censors with various dodges hilarious, and I employed some of them in The Thief’s Mentality.
+When the higher ups considered something naughty, their edicts made the jokes and innuendos naughtier, more humorous, risqué, and more entertaining.
+As a product of that era, I found some of the efforts to “get away” with various dodges hilarious, and I employed some of them in The Thief’s Mentality.